 Our ORS (Oil Recovery System) is available in 2 configurations.
 Each of these is briefly described below.

-In this configuration, each of the 3 process steps (described above) is accomplished through a separate skid-mounted package.
+Each of the 3 process steps (described above) is accomplished through a separate skid-mounted package in this configuration.
 In other words, the ‘pre-treatment system’ on one skid.
 The de-sludging unit with a decanter centrifuge is on a separate skid.
-Finally, the polishing skid is on a third, individual skid.
+Finally, the polishing skid is on a third individual skid.

 The design intent of this configuration is for indoor installation.
-A preexisting structure or building is an ideal location for skid mounted ORS.
+A preexisting structure or building is an ideal location for a skid-mounted ORS.

-The containerized ORS is perfect for remote field locations without the need for a preexisting structure.
-A prefabricated shipping container houses all 3 steps of the process listed above.
-It also includes servicing tools (builtin crane), internal lighting, service area, surge tanks, etc.
+The containerized ORS is perfect for remote field locations without needing a preexisting structure.
+A prefabricated shipping container houses all three steps of the process listed above.
+It also includes servicing tools (built-in crane), internal lighting, service area, surge tanks, etc.